 Access to Provincial Grazing Reserves

 Recreationalists are welcome on grazing reserves, although there may be seasonal restrictions.
 For information about recreational use on provincial grazing reserves, contact the regional grazing reserve office or visit the provincial grazing reserves webpage.

 To connect with one of our Agrologists for further information about recreational access on agricultural public land in Alberta see the contact list at: Land Management – Contacts.

-For an interactive map of the province with contact and condition information please see: Recreational Access Internet Mapping Tool
+For an interactive map of the province with contact and condition information see: Recreational Access Internet Mapping Tool